k2s09/blogwebsitev1/content/post/cool-quotes.md

 *Worrying doesn’t take away tomorrow’s troubles, it takes away today’s peace.*

 *Truly strong people are kind.*

+*Put the hard work in.
+Stay consistent.
+Trust your plan.*

+*The future belongs to the jacked nerds.*
+## Digital
+*don't check social media first thing in the morning, turn off notifications, curate your feed*
 ## Relationships

 *Ignore the hole, keep your eyes on the goal.*